Cold Email Strategy

 First things first: you need to prove to email providers that you are who you say you are.
 This is done through email authentication protocols like SPF, DKIM, and DMARC.
 Think of them as your domain's official ID.
 Setting them up correctly tells services like Gmail and Outlook that your emails are legitimate and not phishing attempts, which is your first line of defense against the spam folder.
 If you’re warming up a new domain, start by sending a small number of emails and gradually increase the volume.
 This slow-and-steady approach helps you build trust with email providers and shows them you're a credible sender.

 Your IP reputation is like a credit score for your email server.
 A good score means your emails are consistently delivered to the inbox, while a poor score can get you sent straight to spam.
 Every email you send influences this score.
 High bounce rates, spam complaints, and low engagement can damage it quickly.
 Using a dedicated email infrastructure gives you full control over your sending reputation, so you aren't affected by other senders.
-You can use free tools to check your sender score and monitor its health.
-Maintaining a positive reputation is an ongoing process that pays off with better deliverability.
+You can use free tools to Build and Manage a Clean Email List

 It’s tempting to build the largest email list possible, but quality will always beat quantity.
 A smaller, highly targeted list of valid contacts is far more valuable than a massive list full of outdated or irrelevant addresses.
 Sending emails to invalid accounts leads to high bounce rates, which is a major red flag for email providers and can harm your sender reputation.
-Before launching any campaign, use an email verification service to clean your list and remove any problematic addresses.
-This simple step protects your deliverability and ensures your message reaches real people who are more likely to be interested in what you have to say.
+Before launching any campaign, use an email verification service to Personalize Your Outreach

 The magic is often in the follow-up.
 Very few prospects reply to the first email, so a thoughtful follow-up sequence is essential for getting results.
 Plan to send between three and five follow-up messages, spaced a few days apart.
 Each message should offer new value or a different perspective—don't just send a lazy "just checking in" email.
 You could share a relevant case study, link to a helpful resource, or ask a different question.
 Automating your follow-up sequence ensures you stay persistent without spending all your time manually tracking replies, giving you a much better chance of starting a conversation.